 Children and adults have put this idea to the test for decades.
 Some people are so fascinated by the idea that they have annual contests.
 For example, the city of Oatman, Arizona, has a Solar Egg Frying Contest every 4th of July.

-Unfortunately, very few people have successfully cooked an egg on a sidewalk without some extra help.
-The next time a heat wave hits your area, grab an egg and get cracking.
-There’s nothing like testing out an idea firsthand.
+Very few people have successfully cooked an egg on a sidewalk without some extra help.
+Nevertheless, the next time a heat wave hits your area, grab an egg and get cracking.
+There's nothing like testing out an idea firsthand.

-According to the American Egg Board, eggs need to be heated to a temperature between 144° F and 158° F to be cooked.
-That’s why sidewalks don’t make such great frying pans.
+According to the American Egg Board, eggs need to be heated to a temperature between 144° F and 158° F (62.2° C to 70° C) to be cooked.
+That's why sidewalks don't make such great frying pans.

-Although sidewalks get plenty hot during a heat wave, they don’t usually get above 140° F. They also conduct heat poorly.
-That means they soak up the heat, but they don’t distribute it efficiently to other things, such as eggs.
+Although sidewalks get plenty hot during a heat wave, they don't usually get above 140° F (60° C).
+They also conduct heat poorly.
+That means they soak up the heat, but they don't distribute it efficiently to other things, such as eggs.